ConnorMcWard/EV-Battery/README.md

 - Root Mean Squared Error (RMSE)
 - R-squared (R²)

---- code placeholder ---

 ## Conclusion
 This project successfully demonstrates the use of machine learning models to predict EV battery temperature and SOC.
 The results highlight the importance of feature engineering and the effectiveness of advanced modeling techniques like RNNs and LSTMs in capturing temporal dependencies in the data.

-For more detailed insights and code implementations, you can refer to the Kaggle notebook: [Predicting Car Battery Heating Data](https://www.kaggle.com/code/gitanjali1425/predicting-car-battery-heating-data)